-No. 28 2010/2011 - Regulations of People's Republic of China on the Prevention and Control of Marine Pollution from Ships
+No. 28 2011/2012 - Regulations of the People's Republic of China (PRC) on the Prevention and Control of Marine Pollution from Ships – UPDATE

 For: West of England Insurance Services (Luxembourg) S.A.